nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 #### VPC Peering - Stretched Network

 The following diagram shows what we intend to achieve with our cross-regional network.
 We will use AWS's VPC peering to achieve this seamlessly.
-We will test that we can reach each region with a simple yet powerful network tool.
+We will test that we can reach each region with a simple yet powerful networking tool.

 ![aws-vpc-stretch.png](aws-vpc-stretch.png)